ganeti/ganeti/doc/design-2.3.rst

 allocation on one group from exclusive blocking jobs on other node groups.

-The capacity calculations will also use the cache—this is detailed in the respective sections.
+The capacity calculations will also use the cache.
+This is detailed in the respective sections.

 Watcher operation